owengretzinger/gitreadme/README.md

 ## Todo

-- [ ] Ability to enter your links like contact, project url, images, etc. to auto-populate the README
 - [ ] Cache using Redis ?
 - [ ] Rate limiting logic with auth
 - [ ] Enable diagram generation using DeepSeek R1